Who we are

 ASSOCIATE INTEGRATIVE COUNSELLOR FOR ADULTS, COUPLE COUNSELLOR AND PERSONAL BODY AND MIND TRAINER

-I am an integrative counsellor with 9 years of experience, dedicated to supporting clients in improving their mental health, building self-awareness, enhancing emotional regulation, strengthening relationships, and navigating life’s challenges.
+Peter is an integrative counsellor with 9 years of experience, dedicated to supporting clients in improving their mental health, building self-awareness, enhancing emotional regulation, strengthening relationships, and navigating life’s challenges.

 Meet the Team